Thursday, March 23, 2023

 One thing our publisher had drilled in to our heads was the fact that he wanted no International news in the paper.
 The Iraq conflict was in the baby stages and the publisher felt that readers could gather their information from CNN rather than from the hometown newspaper.

-It was obvious that the staff’s concerns about this situation was going to be ignored and that Rob was going to make our lives a living hell and the two who could stop him had no intention of doing so.
+It was obvious that the staff’s concerns about this situation was going to be ignored and that Bob was going to make our lives a living hell and the two who could stop him had no intention of doing so.

 Chapter 7